ridge/tectonic-redocly/api/rks-overview.md

 #### Variables: Qualities Used in Cluster Creation
 If your cluster requires a specific certification for the data center in which it is created, you can add this as a quality, in the form of `certification_name:1`.
 The value of this quality is always `1`.
 For example: `iso_27001: 1` requires that the data center have ISO 27001 certification.
-Use the qualities endpoint in the data center API to het the list of certifications.
+Use the qualities endpoint in the Data Center API to get the list of certifications.

 ## Node Pools
 Node pools are a set of nodes (VMs), with a common configuration.
 They may have a set of Kubernetes labels and taints applied to them, which may be used during pod scheduling.